 I have been privy to some very serious side effects of the Jerry G method that led to guys going skinhead for a long time.

 The question is, why even attempt the Jerry G method when you have a much safer and faster method in Macujo?
 There’s no ammonia, no bleach either!
-The only specialized ingredients that you need is a bottle of Nexus Aloe Rid Shampoo from the older batch that contains Propylene glycol and any shampoo with salicylic acid.
+The only specialized ingredients that you need is a bottle of nexxus aloe rid shampoo original formula that contains Propylene glycol and any shampoo with salicylic acid.

 To sum it up